 We are a holding company incorporated in the Cayman Islands and conduct our business through our subsidiaries and consolidated affiliated entity in China.
 We started our operations in August 2008 when our founders established Guangzhou Vipshop Information Technology Co., Ltd., or Vipshop Information, in China.
-In order to facilitate foreign investment in our company, our founders incorporated Vipshop Holdings Limited, or Vipshop Holdings company in Cayman Islands, in August 2010.
+In order to facilitate foreign investment in our company, our founders incorporated Vipshop Holdings Limited, or Vipshop Holdings, an offshore holding company in Cayman Islands, in August 2010.
 In October 2010, Vipshop Holdings established Vipshop International Holdings Limited, or Vipshop HK, a wholly owned subsidiary, in Hong Kong.
 Subsequently, Vipshop HK established a wholly owned PRC subsidiary, Vipshop (China) Co., Ltd. (formerly, Guangzhou Vipshop Computer Service Co., Ltd.), or Vipshop China, in January 2011.
-Vipshop China established Vipshop (Kunshan) E-Commerce Co., Ltd., or Vipshop Kunshan, and Vipshop (Jianyang) E-Commerce Co., Ltd., or Vipshop Jianyang, wholly owned PRC subsidiaries, in August 2011 and February 2012, respectively.
+Vipshop China established Vipshop (Kunshan) E-Commerce Co., Ltd., or Vipshop Kunshan, a wholly owned PRC subsidiary, in August 2011.